saschadoemer/agrirouter-protobuf-toolset/README.md

 ### How to support the project?

-You like the work I am doing, feel free to [buy me a coffee](buymeacoff.ee/ks0iWGZlR).
+If you like the work we are doing, feel free to [buy us a coffee](buymeacoff.ee/ks0iWGZlR).

 ### Development setup